meerasrini89/books-store/README.md

 # books-store
-his is a Flask+PostgreSQL example web application for deplying on Heroku., This appliation can add and retrieve book details Deployed project is, https://books-example-meera.herokuapp.com/
+This is a Flask+PostgreSQL example web application for deplying on Heroku., This appliation can add and retrieve book details Deployed project is, https://books-example-meera.herokuapp.com/

 # Get all data